 The Broward County Sheriff's Office is committed to maintaining the standards of a modern, progressive law enforcement agency.
-A solid accreditation program is fundamental in achieving this goal.
-Compliance with well researched and established practices and procedures assures the public the law will be applied and observed with equity and professionalism.
-In an agency as large as this one, the benefits derived from this thorough self-examination are many.
-Inside the agency, there is an assurance that all personnel and operational guidelines are current and continually monitored.
-The public also benefits from this higher level of accountability, consistency of leadership, agency management and service delivery.
+Solid accreditation programs are fundamental in achieving this goal.
+Compliance with well-researched and established practices and procedures assures the public that the law will be applied and observed with equity and professionalism.
+In an agency as large as this one, the benefits derived from this thorough consistent self-examination are numerous.
+Inside the agency, quality assurance mechanisms ensure that all personnel and operational guidelines are current and continually monitored.
+The public also benefits from this higher level of accountability through consistency of leadership, effective agency management and improved service delivery.

 Our Division of Policy & Accountability is tasked with conducting on-going reviews of operational guidelines and policies.
-They assess the agency's effectiveness in productivity and service levels as well as how it measures up to prevailing public safety practices and management philosophies.
-All of this research and comparative study is then consolidated into an agency profile, which is reviewed every three years by national and state accreditation teams.
-Our citizens also have an opportunity for input during these review sessions.
+They assess the agency's effectiveness in productivity and service levels, as well as how it measures up to prevailing public safety practices and management philosophies.
+All of this research and comparative study is then consolidated into an agency profile, which is reviewed routinely by national and state accreditation organizations.
+We allow and encourage our citizens for input during these reviews.
 Over the years, the Broward County Sheriff's Office has achieved exemplary accreditation ratings which is a source of pride for all of our members who serve this community.

 The Broward County Sheriff's Office became accredited in 1995.

 Accreditation means to recognize an agency or institution as conforming to a body of standards related to a specific discipline.
-Law enforcement agency accreditation has been designed and developed by Accrediting Organizations as a voluntary concept, process, and status.
+Law enforcement agency accreditation is a voluntary process.

-• Florida Criminal Justice Standards and Training Commission
+- Florida Criminal Justice Standards and Training Commission (FL CJSTC)

 Fire Rescue and Emergency Services